ashtonesawyer/secdevops/hw4/hw4.md

 I tried running it against a few things, including two of the larger projects I've worked on.
 It didn't find any issues.
 I'm assuming this is because over half of the rules are unavailable in the community edition.
-Then I decided to just run it against my entire home directory.

 ```
  $ pip install semgrep